neilg63/substring-replace/README.md

 ### substring

-Returns a substring by start and end character index.
-With multibyte characters this will not be the same as the byte indices.
+Returns a substring between start and end character indices.
+These indicies differ from byte indices with multibyte characters in the extended Latin-script, most non-Latin alphabets, many special symbols and emojis.

 ```rust
 let sample_str = "/long/file/path";